Roasted tomato pasta sauce

 1. Adjust oven rack to middle position; heat oven to 350 degrees.

-3. Roast until edges of shallots begin to brown and tomato skins are slightly shriveled (tomatoes should retain their shape), 35 to 40 minutes.
+4. Roast until edges of shallots begin to brown and tomato skins are slightly shriveled (tomatoes should retain their shape), 35 to 40 minutes.
 (Do not stir tomatoes during roasting.)
 Remove tomatoes from oven and cool 5 to 10 minutes.

 My tomatoes cooked significantly faster than they were supposed to.
-I think it was due to a combination of factors: I halved the recipe, so the cookie sheet wasn’t as full; I left the fan on in my own; and my cookie sheet is a very dark black.
+I think it was due to a combination of factors: I halved the recipe, so the cookie sheet wasn’t as full; I left the fan on in my oven; and my cookie sheet is a very dark black.
 According to CI, the halved recipe was supposed to serve 2 to 3, but I thought that the amount of sauce was a little skimpy even for two people.
 For two people I think next time I would use 1.5 pounds tomatoes, and up all the other ingredients by 50%, except the olive oil.

 The sauce was quite good–the tomatoes were still quite pulpy and clung to the pasta, but despite not really being saucy they did taste like a sauce.
 I was afraid that the tomato skins would be tough or annoying, but I didn’t even notice them.
 The sauce had a very roasted flavor, from the browned bits of shallot and tomato skin.
 I would make this recipe again, but next time I would serve something else substantial and low-calorie alongside it.
 I think I could eat infinite bowls of pasta and this tomato sauce without feeling full.
 Maybe a white bean soup or a chickpea salad would be a nice accompaniment, or a big bowl of steamed vegetables tossed with lemon juice and fresh herbs?